JSPolania/cheatsheets/DJANGO.md

-# some important commands for create a conda virtual enviroment
+# some important commands for creating a conda virtual enviroment

 ##create a new virtual environment